Historical Attractions Inverness

 Inverness in Scotland has a long history, dating back at least 4000 years, to the first human settlements.
 Some of the oldest sites in Scotland are close to Inverness.
 Such as the prehistoric Clava Cairns, a Bronze Age burial ground with ceremonial standing stones.

-The Inverness Museum and Art Gallery may be a fairly modern building, but it houses many historical artefacts of the Highlands.
+The Inverness Museum and Art Gallery may be a fairly modern building, but it houses many historical artifacts of the Highlands.
 Here, you can learn all about our Inverness and Highland history and heritage.
 From geological beginnings to ancient civilizations and also more recent history.

 We also have several fascinating Scottish castles to explore.
 Including Inverness Castle right here in the city.
 Also nearby is Cawdor Castle with links to Shakespeare’s MacBeth, and the beautiful Eilean Donan, one of Scotland’s most popular attractions.